Romney, Obama converge on Iowa in late scramble for votes

 With the race in a dead heat nationally, both candidates touched down briefly in Dubuque, a Mississippi River city of 58,000 people, as they sprinted across the country in a bid to secure any possible advantage before Election Day.

-In an airport rally early in the afternoon, Romney urged supporters to try to sway friends and neighbours who back Obama.
+In an airport rally early in the afternoon, Romney urged supporters to try to sway friends and neighbors who back Obama.
 He said he would reach out to Democrats as well if elected - a stance that could appeal to independent voters who have little stomach for partisan gridlock.

-"I want you to reach across the street to the neighbour, who has that other sign in his front yard.
+"I want you to reach across the street to the neighbor, who has that other sign in his front yard.
 And I'm going to reach across the aisle in Washington, D.C., to the politicians who are working for the other candidate," Romney told about 2,000 people.

 Six hours later, Obama reminded about 5,000 people in a park in downtown Dubuque that he had started his first presidential bid in Iowa in 2007, and highlighted successes of his time in office, such as ending the war in Iraq and expanding access to healthcare.